Segnit11/Segnit11/README.md

 # 💫 About Me:
 👨‍💻 Passionate Full Stack Software Developer | Transforming Ideas into Code Masterpieces 🚀<br>Greetings!
 I'm Segni Tulu, a devoted full-stack software developer and computer science major at Concordia College.
-I am a dynamic and dedicated software developer with a fervor for coding and a knack for crafting immersive websites.
-My journey in the world of technology is fueled by a genuine love for turning innovative ideas into reality through the power of code. 💻🌐
+I am a dynamic and dedicated software developer😃✊ with a fervor for coding and a knack for crafting immersive websites🖥💻🌐.
+My journey in the world of technology is fueled by a genuine love for turning innovative ideas💡 into reality through the power of code. 👨‍💻💻🌐

 ## 🌐 Socials: